 Monitor

-Best match only after baseline work exists.
+Use only after baseline work exists.
 Keep this as the continuity layer after baseline work exists, not as the first move from a benchmark or scan.
-The button opens the same /audit fit-review handoff first.
+The request page reviews fit first.

-Best match when you already need a retained execution lane.
-This stays request-for-fit because scope depends on repo count, authority boundaries, and how much recurring execution you want beyond ordinary monitoring.
-The button opens the /audit fit-review handoff before any retained lane is implied.
+Use when you already need a retained execution lane.
+This requires fit review because scope depends on repo count, decision rights, and how much recurring execution you want beyond ordinary monitoring.
+The request page reviews fit before any retained work is implied.

 This page is not a menu where every tier is equally ready to buy right now.
-Walseth AI has one public proof step, one fixed first paid engagement, and two higher-trust paths that only make sense after baseline context exists.
+Walseth AI has one free scan, one fixed first paid engagement, and two continuity paths that only make sense after baseline context exists.

 If you are deciding what to do next: